MEF International School Istanbul: History

 MEFIS was founded in 1998 by Dr. Ibrahim Arikan, a Turkish entrepreneur and businessman who heads various companies grouped under Arikanli Holding Inc.

 MEFIS was created to provide English language education at the Pre-school, Elementary school, Middle school and High school levels for the International Community based in Istanbul.

 Curriculum

-There are three separate curricula: Primary Years Program for Preschool-Grade 5, Cambridge for grades 6-8, IGCSE for grades 9,10 and IB Diploma/IB Certificate for grades 11,12.
+There are three separate curricula: IB PYP (Primary Years Program) for Preschool-Grade 5, Cambridge Lower Secondary Checkpoint for grades 6-8, Cambridge IGCSE for grades 9-10 and IB Diploma/IB Certificate for grades 11-12.
+All grade 12 graduates also receive an American High School diploma.